 Often overlooked, the clutch plays an extremely important role transmitting the drive from the engine to the rear wheel.
 Upgrading it is a simple task!
 The obvious upgrade for an R model is to exchange the whole 'wet' assembly for a dry clutch from an SE or SP*.

-For the SE/SP models, and even more simple upgrade is available!
+For the SE/SP models, an even more simple upgrade is available!
 Simply exchange the 2mm steel plate (part 10) closest to the engine with a 2.9mm plate (part 9) as used throughout the rest of the assembly.
-Using the thicker plate effectively preloads the clutch springs, rising their 'rate' in the same way adjusting preload does on suspension!!
-HRC has not specified uprated clutch springs since the F3 MC18 and many race bikes use stock springs still.
-Jha and EBC both list uprated springs if you still feel they are required.
-Although staff have used both Jha and EBC springs in the past, the Jha variants are preferred as the EBC gave a very heavy action at the lever.
+Using the thicker plate effectively preloads the clutch springs, raising their 'rate' in the same way adjusting preload does on suspension.
+HRC has not specified uprated clutch springs since the F3 MC18 and many race bikes still use stock springs.
+However, Jha and EBC both list uprated springs if you still feel they are required.
+Although we at have used both Jha and EBC springs in the past, the Jha variants are preferred as the EBC gave a very heavy action at the lever.

 *Some riders and racers to prefer the 'feel' of a wet clutch to a dry one, this is entirely personal preference; in our opinion the dry clutch is a better system.
 The benefit of the dry clutch is the ease of changing worn components without the need to drain the transmission oil, and as the plates wear, the resulting debris does not contaminate the oil either.

 With the kill switch set to the run position, turn the ignition on with the key/card.
 Allow the Valve to cycle to the start setting.
 Now switch the ignition back off with the key/card.
 Unplug the throttle position sensor (T.P.S), located on the inside of the right frame rail under the air solenoid block, and switch the ignition back on.
-The servo will rotate to the open position (but NOT fully open!).
+The servo will rotate to the "hi" open position.
 Once again, turn the ignition off.
 Adjust the cables at the pulley end so the pointer aligns with the mark on the back plate as shown in the diagram below.